mhkim99/BayesianProjectionClustering/README.md

 This repository contains supporting code and data for the following manuscript:

-&nbsp;&nbsp; Mao, Y., Nott, D.J., Kim, M., Han, D., and Choi, T. (2024) "Bayesian clustering using random effects models and predictive projections."
+&nbsp;&nbsp; Mao, Y., Nott, D.J., Kim, M., Han, D., and Choi, T. (2024) "Bayesian clustering using mixed effects models and predictive projections."

 ### Authors